Automorphisms of the Torelli complex for the one-holed genus two surface: The minimal length of simple cycles

 \begin{proof} Assuming that such a 5-tuple $(a, b, c, d, e)$ exists, we deduce a contradiction.
 Choose representatives $A,\ldots, E$ of $a,\ldots, e$, respectively, such that any two of them intersect minimally.
 Let $R$ denote the component of $S_C$ that is not a handle.
 Since $B$ is a BP disjoint from $A$ and $C$, the intersection $A\cap R$ consists of mutually isotopic, essential simple arcs in $R$ which are non-separating in $R$.
 Similarly, $E\cap R$ also consists of mutually isotopic, essential simple arcs in $R$ which are non-separating in $R$.
 Let $l_A$ be a component of $A\cap R$, and let $l_E$ be a component of $E\cap R$.
 The arcs $l_A$ and $l_E$ are not isotopic because otherwise the equality $b=d$ would hold.
 Since $A$ and $E$ are disjoint, $l_A$ and $l_E$ are also disjoint.

 We first assume that along $C$, the end points of $l_A$ first appear, and those of $l_E$ then appear.
-If we cut $R$ along $l_A$, then $l_E$ is described as in Figure \ref{fig-pants} (a) up to a power of the Dehn twist about a component of $B$.
+Cut $R$ along $l_A$.
+We then obtain a pair of pants.
+Up to a homeomorphism of that pair of pants fixing points of its boundary, the arc $l_E$ is drawn as in Figure \ref{fig-pants} (a) or (b).